Skip to main content

 Penalties have therefore been introduced in the 2024 Schedule of contribution for the following materials: polyvinyl chloride (PVC), polylactic acid (PLA) and other degradable plastics.

-For more information, see the Malus Guide.
+For more information, see the page on Ecomodulation.

 No. Cardboard can be a good choice in some cases, but not in others.
 This is also true for plastics, whose uses must be thought out according to the protection and conservation needs of the product and the use scenario.